pablodecm/phd_thesis/src/103_chapter_3.md

-that the total and differential cross section are proportional to the matrix element squared (see [Section @sec:qft_basics]) of a given process $d\sigma (pp\rightarrow X) \propto |\mathcal{M}|^2$, it is often possible to further divide each process in the cross product of Feynman diagram expansions (including interference terms), which can be very useful notion for a some analysis use cases, and is related with the approach that will be used in [Chapter @sec:higgs_pair].
+that the total and differential cross section are proportional to the matrix element squared (see [Section @sec:qft_basics]) of a given process $d\sigma (pp\rightarrow X) \propto |\mathcal{M}|^2$, and thanks to the factorisation theorem it is often possible to further divide each process into the cross product of Feynman diagram expansions (including interference terms), which can be a very useful notion for some analysis use cases, and is related with the approach that will be used in [Chapter @sec:higgs_pair].